 Most polyps do not become cancerous, but people who do can take years to attain that level.

-If most cancers do broaden in a polyp, it may develop and invade other layers of the colon or rectum wall.
-From there, most cancers cells can ruin away and travel via blood or lymph vessels to different components of the frame and installation of secondary tumors.
+If most cancers broaden in a polyp, it may develop and invade other colon or rectum wall layers.
+From there, most cancer cells can ruin away and travel via blood or lymph vessels to different components of the frame and installation of secondary tumors.

 The widespread majority of colorectal cancers are of the adenocarcinoma type.
 These begin inside the cells that make the lubricant, or mucus, that covers the liner of the colon and rectum.

-Not counting cancers of the skin, of the cancers that doctors diagnose in each male and females within the U.S., colorectal cancer is the 1/3 maximum common, in keeping with the American Cancer Society (ACS).
+Not counting cancers of the skin, of the cancers that doctors diagnose in each male and female within the U.S., colorectal cancer is the 1/3 maximum common, according to the American Cancer Society (ACS).

-Rates of dying from colorectal cancer within the U.S. Had been falling in each male and female for dozens of years.
-Today, greater than 1 million human beings are dwelling in the U.S. Who’ve survived colorectal most cancer.
+Rates of dying from colorectal cancer within the U.S. Have fallen in males and females for dozens of years.
+More than 1 million people live in the U.S. Have survived colorectal cancer.

 Lowering the screening age